georgiastuart/utdweteachcs_pelican/content/pages/syllabus/syllabus.md

 Course communication and discussion will be done through the course Slack.
 Note: you are not required to use your real name on Slack, but you must inform the instructor of your screen name.
 All grades will be posted on the university eLearning.

+## Student Objectives

+*Students will be able to...*

+- discuss computational and algorithmic thinking, the current research, and how these modes of thinking appear frequently in our day-to-day lives
+- describe variables, control structures, truth values, and integer operations and use them in a variety of programming contexts
+- create a simple game
+- describe data types, floating point operations, binary arithmetic, and data structures and use them in a variety of programming contexts.
+- use abstraction to create flexible functions and discuss the importance of abstraction in programming
+- create a program that can interact with the physical world via a variety of sensors
+- describe the merits of and use design strategies, diagramming, pseudocode, version control, and IDEs

+## Course Grading and Hour Completion # { #grading }

+Evaluation for this course will be done on two axes: hour completion for TRC credit and a standards-based grade scale for academic credit.

+#### Hour Completion

+This course awards a maximum of 45 hours for TRC participation.
+Students have the opportunity to earn up to six hours for each of the eight weeks, split between in-class participation (3 hours) and online participation (3 hours).
+Participation is monitored by comprehension checks after students view course material, weekly assignments, and participation in the class Slack.
+Missing an in-class meeting or online assignments will result in a reduction of earned hours for the week unless alternative arrangements are made with the instructor in advance.

+#### Standards-Based Grading

+Since the aim of the course is preparation for the TExES 241 Computer Science exam, we will employ standards-based grading aligned with the TExES Computer Science 241 Educator standards.
+Translation to the A-F scale used at UT Dallas is as follows. *Note: “proficient on all standards” and similar phrasing means “at least proficient on all standards.”
+Higher proficiencies are included.*

+{!content/pages/syllabus/grade_table.html!}

+## Assignment resubmission

+Since our goal is to assess mastery of standards, students will be given the opportunity to either resubmit assignments with correction and discussion of the errors and/or to submit another, similar assignment.
+Specifics of the resubmission or similar assignment are at the instructor’s discretion.
+Students wishing to re-submit work must consult with the instructor.

+## UT Dallas Syllabus Policies and Procedures

+The information contained in the following link constitutes the University’s policies and procedures segment of the course syllabus.
+Please go to [go.utdallas.edu/syllabus-policies](http://go.utdallas.edu/syllabus-policies) for these policies